afonsojramos/pAPRika/pAPRika/README.md

 ## Development

+First of all, install [Jekyll](https://jekyllrb.com/docs/).

-To set up your environment to develop this theme, run `bundle install`.
+Now, you can set up your environment to develop this theme, by running `bundle install`.

 To test the theme, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000/test/`.
 This starts a Jekyll server using content in the `test/` directory.
 As modifications are made to the theme and test site, it will regenerate and you should see the changes in the browser after a refresh.